According to sleep researchers, most ongoing baby sleep problems are

 If you suspect your child has any of these conditions, you should consult your pediatrician.
 All can be harmful or dangerous if left untreated.
 This is pretty obvious for infections.
 But parents may be less familiar with the effects of acid reflux, milk allergy, and snoring.
 So I review them here.

 All infants experience some degree of gastroesophageal reflux (GER).
 But some suffer more than others, and reflux episodes are known to disturb sleep.
-A study of normal infants (4 to 26 weeks in age) measured esophageal acid levels in infants while they slept (Kahn et al 1991).
-Infants were much more likely to experience arousals after a reflux episode than at other times.
+In studies that have monitored esophageal acid levels in infants while they slept, babies were much more likely to experience arousals after a reflux episode than at other times (Kahn et al 1991: Machado et al 2013).

 GER can be painful and can cause colic and vomiting.
 It is also risk factor for pulmonary disease (Paton et al 1989).

-The rate of GERD among infants is unknown.
-Some researchers estimate that 4% of babies suffer from GERD (Jolley et al 1999).
+The rate of full-fledged GERD among infants is unknown.
+Some researchers estimate that 4% - 6% of children suffer from GERD (Jolley et al 1999; Martigne et al 2012).
 Others claim the incidence is much lower (Jung 2001).

 Whether your baby suffers from GERD or the more common, less severe GER, you may improve your baby’s symptoms by avoiding acidic foods and by keeping her in an upright position for the first 20 minutes or so after a feeding.
 If reflux is causing baby sleep problems, such remedies may help reduce night awakenings.